Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 The first parameter `ticks` is a list of the positions of the X-axis ticks.
 If the list is empty, the X-axis ticks will be cleared.

 The second parameter `labels` is the label of X-axis tick.
-Only when parameter “ticks” is not none, can this parameter be passed.
+Only when parameter "ticks" is not none, can this parameter be passed.

 The third parameter `**kwargs` is used to control the appearance of the tick and label.